 - Sore Throat

 - The first and foremost preventive method is to use a good quality mask.

 - Do not touch your mouth or nose unnecessarily.

 - Take rest at home when you feel you are sick.

-- Use a tissue or a clean cloth while sneezing or coughing and dispose properly.
+- Cover your mouth and nose using a tissue or a clean cloth while sneezing or coughing and dispose properly.

 - Wash your hand properly with soap after using the bathroom, before and after eating and after sneezing or coughing.